CrossTheRoadElec/Phoenix5-Documentation/source/ch08a_BringUpCANivore.rst

 .. image:: img/bring-8a-list.png

 .. note:: The Phoenix Diagnostic Server must be running on the target system to use the CANivores page.

+.. note:: The CANivores tab **does not work on non-FRC Linux systems**.
+This will be fixed in a future update.
+	As a workaround, you can use the :ref:`caniv CLI<caniv-cli>` to configure your CANivores.

 .. tip:: If you are connecting to CANivores on your local Windows machine, there is a CANivore-usb option in the Diagnostic Server Address dropdown.
 	This option runs a diagnostic server within Tuner so you do not need to run a robot project to communicate with CANivores.